-A 1,955 metre drill program has completed in Q3 2023 on the Company's Cere Villebon property, which consists of 15 claims (483 hectares), with results reported in a news release dated July 11, 2023.
+A 1,955 metre drill program was completed in Q3 2023 on the Company's Cere Villebon property, that consists of 15 claims (483 hectares), and results reported in a news release dated July 11, 2023.
 The property is road and power accessible, located only 4 kilometers east of Highway 117, the highway that connects Montreal to Val d'Or.
+A follow up drill program will likely take place in 2024.